Fang-OvO-Zhang/Interpolation/README.md

-Interpolation
+#Interpolation
-Interpolating coarse data to much finer data 2021-Nov-22, Fang Zhang, at Southern University of Science and Technology.
+Interpolating coarse data to much finer data by Fang Zhang, at SUSTech, 2021-Nov-22.
 Currently only First Barycentric Polynomial interpolation method is included.